 Weaving Ends

 Convention is to weave about 5cm in, switching direction 3 times.
 As it’s intended to be an heirloom, I wove in at least 15 cm for every single split tail.
 It took forever.
 But I want it to last decades.
-If a thread works it’s way loose, the owner can snip it close without fear it will unravel, many, many times throughout the blanket’s life.
+If a thread works its way loose, the owner can snip it close without fear that it will unravel, many, many times throughout the blanket’s life.
 Heirloom to me means generational heritage.
 That definition is at the front of my mind as I work, no matter the medium.

 The Border